etan18/Obsidian-Notes/Machine Learning/machine learning.md

 #### datasets
 For any [[supervised learning]] model, we need a **dataset** of sample points where we already know the label we are trying to have the model predict.
 Using this dataset, we need to further split it into 3 sets:
 - The *training set*, which is used to learn the weights
-- The *validation set*, which is used to tune the hyperparameters, and is split from the train set
+- The *validation set*, which is used to tune the hyperparameters or decide when to stop training, and is split from the train set
 - The *test set*, which is used to evaluate model performance without being given the labels
+	- Public test data: freely-accessible and published online for others to see and use
+	- Private "held-out" test data: only used for final model evaluation, not published to avoid contamination, overfitting, or "gaming" performance

 >[!example] Notes on Data
 >- [[data selection & composition]]